FDI versus R\&amp;D in an endogenous growth model: Introduction

+Second, we consider a low-income country that cannot immediately invest in R\&D or new technologies due to high fixed costs.
+In this context, we demonstrate that if the productivity gains from new technologies are sufficiently large or if the country possesses strong R\&D potential, the optimal development strategy follows a three-stage process (see Theorems \ref{dynamic_newtech} and \ref{theorem_nofixedcots}): \begin{itemize} \item \textbf{Stage 1:} the country invests in training specialized workers; \item \textbf{Stage 2:} these workers are employed by MNEs, earning higher wages and contributing to income growth and capital accumulation; \item \textbf{Stage 3:} once income reaches a sufficient level, the country shifts toward R\&D investment, generating innovations that raise domestic firms’ total factor productivity (TFP) and enable sustained long-run growth. \end{itemize}

+Our model also shows that the country may achieve long-run growth without FDI.
+In this sense, FDI acts primarily as a catalyst, particularly during the early stages of development, rather than as a fundamental driver of long-term growth.

-This research has two significant contributions to the literature.
-First, we theoretically advance the understanding of how FDI affects economic growth.
-The existing literature provides some theoretical models to study the effect of FDI on growth.
-Looking back to history, \cite{Findlay78} examines the role of FDI in a dynamic framework by assuming that the sequences of domestic and foreign firms' capital stocks are determined by a continuous time dynamical system.\footnote{This system's parameters include domestic and foreign firms' technological efficiency that are exogenous.} A key insight in \cite{Findlay78} is his assumption of the `contagion' effect: the level of efficiency of domestic firms depends on (but is lower than) that of the advanced part of the world. \cite{WANG1990} develops this idea by assuming that there is technology diffusion: the host country's human capital stock is an increasing function of the ratio of foreign investment to domestically owned capital.
-By using this modeling of FDI and a two-country model with free capital mobility and exogenous propensities to save, \cite{WANG1990} shows that opening to FDI has beneficial implications for the host country.
+This paper makes two significant contributions to the literature.
+First, it advances the theoretical understanding of the mechanisms through which FDI affects economic growth.
+Early contributions include \cite{Findlay78}, who analyzes FDI in a dynamic framework with exogenously determined technological efficiencies and introduces a “contagion” effect whereby domestic firms’ efficiency depends on that of foreign firms.\footnote{In this framework, domestic and foreign firms’ capital stocks evolve according to a continuous-time dynamical system with exogenous parameters.} Building on this idea, \cite{WANG1990} introduces technology diffusion by modeling the host country’s human capital stock as an increasing function of the ratio of foreign to domestic capital.
+In a two-country model with free capital mobility and exogenous saving rates, \cite{WANG1990} shows that openness to FDI benefits the host economy.